 The second time I visited (which was almost ten years later), I had a much better experience, knowing exactly where I wanted to go, even getting a good grasp of its layout.
 This wasn’t the result of having learned my way around during my first visit, but rather because I had the official Nintendo DS Louvre Guide to lead me, complete with a GPS and 3D Imaging designed specifically for the museum (on rent for just five Euros at any of the booths).

-- Reading The Wheel of Time: A Boy Leaves Home in Robert Jordan’s The Eye of the World (Part 1) 2 hours ago on
+- Reading the Wheel of Time: Two Rivers or Aielman in Robert Jordan’s The Eye of the World (Part 14) 1 min ago on

 - Boba Fett Standalone Star Wars Movie in the Works 13 mins ago on

 - Purr-fectly Mediocre — Catwoman 17 mins ago on